Applications are now closed for this role.

 - A knowledge of the cultural sector, particularly the museums sector

-- Experience of working in solidarity with frontline, impacted and under-represented communities
+- Experience of working as part of, or in solidarity with, frontline, impacted and under-represented communities

 - Creative thinking and practice, and experience in applying creativity and storytelling to campaigns